cosmos/cosmos-sdk/docs/migrations/chain-upgrade-guide-043.md

 cat <<< $(jq '.app_state.gov.voting_params.voting_period = "20s"' $HOME/.simapp/config/genesis.json) > $HOME/.simapp/config/genesis.json
 ```

-Create a genesis account and transaction, and then load the genesis transaction:
+Create a new key for the validator, then add a genesis account and transaction:

 <!-- TODO: add-genesis-account does not read keyring-backend from config -->
 <!-- TODO: gentx does not read chain-id from config -->